alhimik45/switchable-wallpapers/README.md

-Switchable wallpapers (by timeout or shortcut).
+#Switchable wallpapers
+This application can switch wallpaper in wmii or i3 window manages by timeout or shortcut.
 Application is controlled by named pipe.

 Usage example: